AviatrixSystems/Docs/HowTos/FAQ.rst

 --------------------------------------------

 The product consists of two components: the Controller and one or more Gateways.
-The Gateway is launched from the controller.
+The Gateway is launched from the Controller.

 The Controller provides a central console for all provisioning, monitoring and upgrades of the services.